upside-services/branch-io-clients/README.md

 branchIO:
     apiKey: <our key>
     apiSecret: <our secret>
-    # don't need to specify this; just to demonstrate you could also set to 'MOCK' in a test-config.yml situation
+    clientType: REAL   # alternatively, "MOCK", in which case you don't need to specify a Key or Secret
-    clientType: REAL
 ```

 Our configuration POJO: